everonegraham/everone.co/src/content/blog/dutchie-pot-newsletter-3.md

 In this issue, we will be exploring two-factor authentication for a quick second.
 Let's get into it.

 So, what is Two-factor authentication?
-Two-factor authentication, or 2FA for short, is a security measure that requires users to provide two different “factors” to access their accounts.
+Two-factor authentication, or 2FA for short, is a security measure that requires users to provide two different "factors" to access their accounts.
 If you think about how you normally log in to your account, it only requires a single factor, a password.
 With 2FA, it adds an extra layer of protection to your online accounts, making it a bit more difficult for hackers to gain access to them.
 If a hacker can guess/figure-out your password, they will still be unable to access your account unless they also have access to your phone or other device used for 2FA.

 I have 2FA enabled on all of my online accounts where it's available.
 I use the [Google Authenticator app](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US&pli=1) for storing my security codes.
 There are multiple options out there that can be used, such as:

 - [Twilio Authy](https://authy.com/guides/twilio/)
 - [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app)